santhoshse7en/imdby/README.md

 ## Main features

 * **imdby** is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.
-Sentiment Analysis for IMDb user reviews are included.
+Sentiment Analysis for IMDb user reviews is included.

 - **imdby** package can be very easily used by programmers and developers to provide access to the IMDb's data to their programs.